washingtoncie/washingtoncie.github.io/_pages/student-service-learning/youth-facing-the-global-refugee-and-migration-crisis.md

 Under the guidance of the facilitators of the Diplomacy Simulation, students study how advocacy and letter-writing campaigns work.
 They engage in research on an issue of concern to them, review templates of effective advocacy communications, and finally, draft, edit, and send their letters to elected representatives and/or to the governmental or non-governmental organizations of their choice.

+<strong>Additional direct service.</strong> WCIE is pleased to organize and support a broad range of activities related to [refugee resettlement](/community-service/refugee-resettlement).
+We encourage students to consider not only education and advocacy related to refugee and migration issues but also direct service – volunteering through partner organizations such as the [International Rescue Committee](https://www.rescue.org/volunteer-opportunities/silver-spring-md) or [Homes Not Borders](https://www.homesnotborders.org/volunteer/) in Maryland, [Welcoming Falls Church](http://welcomingfallschurch.org/initiatives/welcoming-refugees) in Virginia – or [for WCIE](https://washingtoncie.org/support) ourselves to help us organize more great programs.
+For students seeking service hour opportunities, any direct service hours are in addition to the typical service hours awarded through this program.

 **Schedule and Times** (Total: Eight Hours**)**
 -   **One hour of at-home review** of preparation materials on the diplomatic process prior to the first online session.
 At-home review of materials includes completing readings, watching videos, and preparing a description of their stakeholder’s position regarding the simulation.
 -   **Two 1.5-hour online participatory diplomacy simulation sessions**, scheduled in the late afternoon.